-- (4) Within thirty (30) days from the effective date of discipline, Respondent must contact the Office of Probation and schedule a meeting with Respondent's assigned probation deputy to discuss these terms and conditions of probation.
-Upon the direction of the Office of Probation, Respondent must meet with the probation deputy either in-person or by telephone.
-During the period of probation, Respondent must promptly meet with the probation deputy as directed and upon request. - (5) Respondent must submit written quarterly reports to the Office of Probation on each January 10, April 10, July 10, and October 10 of the period of probation.
-Under penalty of perjury, Respondent must state whether Respondent has complied with the State Bar Act, the Rules of Professional Conduct, and all conditions of probation during the preceding calendar quarter.
-Respondent must also state whether there are any proceedings pending against him or her in the State Bar Court and if so, the case number and current status of that proceeding.
-If the first report would cover less than 30 days, that report must be submitted on the next quarter date, and cover the extended period.

-In addition to all quarterly reports, a final report, containing the same information, is due no earlier than twenty (20) days before the last day of the period of probation and no later than the last day of probation.

-- (6) Respondent must be assigned a probation monitor.
+(Do n ot write e above e this line.) mation, including current office address oses, as prescribed by section 6002.1 o ohone number, or other address for State Bar siness and Professions Code.
+(4) and s cond prob schedule a meeting with Respondent's a litions of probation.
+Upon the direction of issigned the Offi hone.
+Du pline, Respondent must contact the Office of Probation probation deputy to discuss these terms and ce of Probation, Respondent must meet with the uring the period of probation, Respondent must and upon request (5) Resp July whet cond are a curre condent must submit written quarterly re 10, and October 10 of the period of prob ther Respondent has complied with the S litions of probation during the preceding any proceedings pending against him or the Office of Probation on each January 10, April 10, ander penalty of perjury, Respondent must state Act, the Rules of Professional Conduct, and all quarter.
+Respondent must also state whether there a State Bar Court and if so, the case number and all cover less than 30 days, that report must be nining the same information, is due no earlier than probation and no later than the last day of probation.
+(6) Respondent must be assigned a probation monitor.
 Respondent must promptly review the terms and conditions of probation with the probation monitor to establish a manner and schedule of compliance.
 During the period of probation, Respondent must furnish to the monitor such reports as may be requested, in addition to the quarterly reports required to be submitted to the Office of Probation.
-Respondent must cooperate fully with the probation monitor. - (7) Subject to assertion of applicable privileges, Respondent must answer fully, promptly and truthfully any inquiries of the Office of Probation and any probation monitor assigned under these conditions which are directed to Respondent personally or in writing relating to whether Respondent is complying or has complied with the probation conditions. - (8) Within one (1) year of the effective date of the discipline herein, Respondent must provide to the Office of Probation satisfactory proof of attendance at a session of the Ethics School, and passage of the test given at the end of that session. - No Ethics School recommended.
-Reason: - (9) Respondent must comply with all conditions of probation imposed in the underlying criminal matter and must so declare under penalty of perjury in conjunction with any quarterly report to be filed with the Office of Probation. - (10) The following conditions are attached hereto and incorporated: - Substance Abuse Conditions Law Office Management Conditions Medical Conditions Financial Conditions

-F. Other Conditions Negotiated by the Parties:

-(1) Multistate Professional Responsibility Examination: Respondent must provide proof of passage of the Multistate Professional Responsibility Examination ("MPRE"), administered by the National Conference of Bar Examiners, to the Office of Probation during the period of actual suspension or within one year, whichever period is longer.
-Failure to pass the MPRE results in actual suspension without further hearing until passage.
-But see rule 9.10(b), California Rules of Court, and rule 5.162(A) & (E), Rules of Procedure.
+Respondent must cooperate fully with the probation monitor.
+(7) inqui direc Subject to assertion of applicable privileges, Respondent must answer fully, promptly and truthfully any inquiries of the Office of Probation and any probation monitor assigned under these conditions which are directed to Respondent personally or in writing relating to whether Respondent is complying or has complied with the probation conditions.
+(8) \boxtimes Within one (1) year of the effective date of the discipline herein, Respondent must provide to the Office of Probation satisfactory proof of attendance at a session of the Ethics School, and passage of the test given at the end of that session.
+No Ethics School recommended.
+Reas son: • (9) Respondent must comply with all conditions of probation imposed in the underlying criminal matter and must so declare under penalty of perjury in conjunction with any quarterly report to be filed with the Office of Probation.
+(10) The f following conditions are attached hereto and inco rporated: Substance Abuse Conditions Law Office Management Conditions Medical Conditions Financial Conditions F. O ther r Cor nditions Negotiated by the Parti es: (1) the Cor one furt Multistate Professional Responsibility Enference of Bar Examiners, to the Office year, whichever period is longer.
+Failu xaminati of Proba re to pa ion: Respondent must provide proof of passage of on ("MPRE"), administered by the National ation during the period of actual suspension or within as the MPRE results in actual suspension without b), California Rules of Court, and rule 5.162(A) &